-Whether you’re a returning alumna, soon-to-be student/ the family of one, a visiting fan of an opposing team or just happen to be wandering around Columbia and find yourself on the University of South Carolina campus (not hard to do), here are some of the spots that make USC so special.
+Whether you’re a returning alum, soon-to-be student, family member, a visiting fan of an opposing team or just happen to be wandering around Columbia and find yourself on the University of South Carolina campus, here are some of the spots that make UofSC so special.

-The university’s original campus, the Historic Horseshoe is now a picturesque place at which to relax, study, stroll or what-have-you.
+The university’s original campus, the Historic Horseshoe is now a picturesque place to relax, study, or have in impromptu photo shoot.
 Twelve historic buildings skirt the edges of the space, forming a U-shape that gives the area its name.
 Brick pathways break up the lawn and many of these bricks are engraved with special messages from past and present students (bonus points if you find the ones for local legends Hootie & The Blowfish!).
-On sunny days, you’ll find people reading books on park benches, playing Frisbee with friends, walking their dogs, having picnics, etc. Find a stretch of shaded grass and settle in for some idyllic scenery and top notch people-watching.
+On sunny days, you’ll find people reading books on park benches, playing Frisbee with friends, walking their dogs and having picnics.
+Find a stretch of shaded grass and settle in for some idyllic scenery and top-notch people-watching.

-The only facility in town that can accommodate 80,000 guests is, by all means, a rather significant structure.
-Come fall, the streets are a sea of garnet and black as fans make their way in droves to Williams-Brice Stadium for some good ‘ol Gamecock football.
+The only facility in town that can accommodate 80,000 of your closest friends was first constructed in 1934 but continues to be modernized for state-of-the art game days, concerts and more.
+Come fall, the streets are a sea of garnet and black as fans make their way in droves to Williams-Brice Stadium for some good ‘ole Gamecock football.
 The sounds of Sandstorm and cheers fill the air and fireworks light up the sky every time the home team scores.
 Regardless of the shock absorbers and the overall safety of the structure, there is a noticeable ripple effect that happens throughout the distinguishable upper deck of the stadium during especially exciting games when fans become over-enthused.
 As former head football coach Joe Morrison once said, “If it ain’t swayin’, we ain’t playin’.”

 Reflecting Pool at Thomas Cooper Library